Sole Defendant In Benghazi Attacks Convicted Of Terrorism Charges — But Not Murder

 Or, as one prosecutor put it: "You will not hear that he lit the match or fired the mortar.
 It does not matter."

-The defense, for its part, countered by saying that Khatallah was merely being demonized by association, and that in the absence of compelling evidence, the prosecution was simply playing to jurors' emotions.
+The defense, for its part, countered by saying that Khatallah was merely being demonized by association and that in the absence of compelling evidence, the prosecution was simply playing to jurors' emotions.
 Defense attorneys also cast doubt on the prosecution's witnesses, saying the informants could not be trusted because they were paid — $7 million, in the case of one Libyan witness.

 Outside the courtroom, the attack in Benghazi has proved nearly as contentious.